kairosdb/metrics4j/README.md

  * change the name of a metric
  * turn a metric off or on
  * report a metric to more than one timeseries backend
- * have an application report to something besides prometheus
+ * add tags to a metric but don't want to clutter your interfaces passing those tags around

 All of the above on an application already deployed in production?
-Then this library is for your (or the developers that wrote the application)
+Then they should have used this library.
+All of the above is possible with Metrics4j.

 ## Philosophy of using Metrics4j
 The metrics4j library is designed to separate the role of the application developer